Hurting in Windsor: How a viral police pepper-spray incident has illuminated racial tensions in a small Virginia town

 Healing wounds

-It wasn’t until the next day, Wednesday, that town police chief Rodney Riddle finally addressed the issue, speaking at a news conference.
+It wasn’t until the next day, Wednesday, that town police Chief Rodney Riddle finally addressed the issue, speaking at a news conference.
 He blamed Nazario for creating the situation by not complying immediately when police told him to pull over and get out of the car, but condemned the actions of Gutierrez and pledged to work with the community to heal wounds.

-Riddle said he would seek “implicit bias” training for his seven-member force, and pledged to make diverse hires.
+Riddle said he would seek “implicit bias” training for his seven-member force, and he pledged to make diverse hires.
 But he pointed out that Gutierrez had been one of two Hispanic officers on the force, and said that while he has an adjunct officer who is Black, he has had a hard time recruiting people because other departments pay considerably more.

 On Tuesday night, in the face of the public onslaught, Mayor Willis seemed to struggle with how to respond.